-PERFORMANCY FORUM began as a project of the Panoply Performance Laboratory (PPL) while the collective was in residence at Surreal Estate, a 50-person arts and activism collective in Bushwick (members of Surreal Estate were deported, tear gassed, and evicted in 2011, the collective and the co-operative space forcibly disbanded as part of backlash against Occupy and fear of intersectional coalition-formation amongst residents of Bushwick).
+PERFORMANCY FORUM began as a project of the Panoply Performance Laboratory (PPL) while the collective was in residence at Surreal Estate, a 50-person arts and activism co-operative in Bushwick (members of Surreal Estate were deported, tear gassed, and evicted in 2011, the collective and the co-operative space forcibly disbanded as part of backlash against Occupy and fear of intersectional coalition-formation amongst residents of Bushwick).
 In 2012, PPL inherited the site at 104 Meserole Street from Spread Art and operated as a lab site (“Institution is a Verb”) through 2018.

 The intentions of PERFORMANCY FORUM are to: